finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 31 Dec 2022):
+Here are some of FINOS' most active projects (as of 01 Jan 2023):

  - [Backplane](#Backplane)
  - [FINOS Branding and Resources](#FINOS-Branding-and-Resources)